enguangW/enguangW.github.io/_pages/includes/pub.md

 **Enguang Wang**, Zhimao Peng, Zhengyuan Xie, Fei Yang, Xialei Liu, Ming-Ming Cheng

 - This paper introduces textual information for the GCD task.
 By projecting visual features into the input space of the CLIP's text encoder, it solves the problem that unlabeled data cannot be processed by the text encoder.
-- Through cross-modal distillation and multi-modal joint training, information from different modalities mutually enhances each other, producing more discriminative classification prototypes.
-- GET achieves state-of-the-art results on multiple benchmarks, providing GCD a multi-modal paradigm.
+- Through cross-modal distillation and multi-modal joint training, GET achieves state-of-the-art results on multiple benchmarks, providing GCD a multi-modal paradigm.
 </div>
 </div>